Pylons/deform/docs/basics.rst

    and cstructs are typically only useful during intermediate parts of the rendering process.

-Usually, given some appstruct, you can divine what a Deform :term:`schema` that would allow you to edit the data related to the appstruct might look like.
+Usually, given some appstruct, you can divine a :term:`schema` that would allow you to edit the data related to the appstruct.
 Let's define a schema which will attempt to serialize this particular appstruct to a form.
 Our application has these requirements of the resulting form:

 - It must be possible to add, edit and remove a person.